wattsUpJaz/100-days-of-code/log.md

 **Today's Progress**: Created art for decorations inside the witch's house and figured out how to export them all as separate assets.
 Tried to place them using Tilemap, but I needed more freedom in where they're placed, so I'll place them as sprites.
 Didn't get to basically everything on the list above.
 I saw that coming though.

 **Thoughts**: I'm entertaining the idea that I won't finish this more and more.
 And, maybe that's okay.
 I'm gonna make a good push for it, but there's just so much.
 Like soooo much.

+### Day 34: Tuesday - October 18, 2022

+**Today's Progress**:

+- Pretty sure I found a legit bug.
+Godot crashes when you rename folders/files when scenes that use those paths/files are open.
+- Used noise for the first time to make light flicker.
+Followed [this article](https://www.phonoforest.com/2020/05/7-second-tutorial-smooth-flickering.html) by Phono Forest.
+- Finished designing the scene for inside the witch's house with props and lighting and an actualy witch.
+- Actually created a mini game for escaping the witch's house (I really didn't think that one was going to happen).
+It's not hooked up yet though.

+**Thoughts**: My wrist hurts from using my mouse.
+And my brain feels extremely fuzzy.
+But I got a lot done today, and I ate delicious curry.
+I'm trying to keep the panic from wrecking havoc on everything, but I feel there, waiting, building.
+Horrible.